great-expectations/great_expectations/docs/how_to_guides/configuring_data_docs/how_to_host_and_share_data_docs_on_gcs.rst

 How to host and share Data Docs on GCS
 ======================================

 By default, Data Docs are stored in HTML format in the ``data_docs/local_site/`` subdirectory of your ``great_expectations/uncommitted/`` folder.
 This guide will help you configure Great Expectations to store them in a Google Cloud Storage (GCS) bucket so that they can be easily shared with your team.
+Since Data Docs may include examples of data (which could be sensitive or regulated) they should not be committed to a source control system, and care should be taken with GCS bucket access control.

 .. admonition:: Prerequisites: This how-to guide assumes that you have already:

     - Configured a :ref:`Data Context <tutorials__getting_started__initialize_a_data_context>`.
-    - Configured an :ref:`Expectations Suite <tutorials__getting_started__create_your_first_expectations>`.
     - Configured a Google Cloud Platform (GCP) `service account <https://cloud.google.com/iam/docs/service-accounts>`_ with credentials that can access the appropriate GCP resources, which include Storage Objects.
-    - Identified the GCP project, GCS bucket, and prefix where Expectations will be stored.
+    - Identified the GCP project, GCS bucket, and prefix where Data Docs will be stored.

 1. **Configure your GCP credentials**

-    Check that your environment is configured with the appropriate authentication credentials needed to connect to the GCS bucket where Expectations will be stored.
+    Check that your environment is configured with the appropriate authentication credentials needed to connect to the GCS bucket where Data Docs will be stored.

     The Google Cloud Platform documentation describes how to verify your `authentication for the Google Cloud API <https://cloud.google.com/docs/authentication/getting-started>`_, which includes: